 Recently, I had a client tell me that another sleep consultant was leading her towards Cry It Out by telling her something like "If you are in the room, that is like holding an aspirin in front of someone with a headache." and how cruel that is.
 This was an interesting statement that made me pause to consider whether this other consultant was right.
 Let's discuss!
 Let's go back to you teaching your child how to ride a bike without training wheels (and why crying is sometimes part of sleep

-Your sweet girl, who’s been sleeping peacefully at night for months, is suddenly waking multiple times each night and wailing loudly.
-Your little man, who’s been taking two nice long naps each day for ages, suddenly begins resisting nap time, refusing to lie down and go to sleep.
+Your sweet toddler, who’s been sleeping peacefully at night for months, is suddenly waking up a lot at night and crying.
+Your toddler, who’s been taking long naps each day for ages, suddenly begins resisting nap time, refusing to lie down and go to sleep.
 Sound familiar?
 You may be experiencing the 18 month sleep regression.
 If you’re the parent of a toddler, then a sleep regression is something you’re probably familiar with.
-After all, you've no doubt experienced
+After all, you've no doubt experienced the following sleep

 Two of my neighbors and my best friend all had babies within just a couple of weeks of each other less than 8 weeks ago.
 All of them have commented on the sleep deprivation that goes along with having a newborn and one asked me when my babies started sleeping through the night.
 First, I always need to ask what that means to someone because, for some, they mean to have a baby sleep through the night, including feedings, and others mean sleep straight through 10-12 hours, with no feedings.